We use some essential cookies to make this website work.

 A significant number of pests can affect trees in the UK.
 Many of them have limited areas of spread and affect specific species, but due to the effects of climate change and increases in the international trade in woody plant material, it seems likely that the number of different insect pests affecting trees in the UK will increase.
 The Forestry Commission Plant Health inspectors have published a list of the most significant new threats in the UK here, but the main insect threats are:

 There are a broad spectrum of different diseases that can affect trees in the UK.
 Many have been established in the British Isles for hundreds of years and have become part of the natural ecosystem.
 However, there have been an increasingly large number of new pathogens detected in recent years.
-The Forestry Commission Plant Health inspectors have published a list of the most significant new threats in the UK here, the main pathogens are:
+The Forestry Commission Plant Health inspectors have published a list of the most significant threats in the UK here.
+The main pathogens are:

 If you are concerned, or need help identifying a disease in trees, then contact Forest Research Tree Health Diagnostic and Advisory Service here.
-Forest Research has also produced a list of Tree Pest and Disease alert and advisory notices available here.
+The Forest Research Tree Alert Tree pest and disease reporter is available here.

 Biomass can be a suitable end use for diseased material, but there might be precautions and restrictions that apply when transporting this sort of material.
 In particular, there are limitations on handling of Phytophthora-infected material, and only authorised companies may deal with it.